Twenty-One (game show): Charles Van Doren

-College professor Charles Van Doren (1926–2019) was introduced as a contestant on Twenty-One on November 28, 1956, as a challenger to champion Herbert Stempel (1926-2020), a dominant contestant who had become somewhat unpopular with viewers and eventually the sponsor.
-Van Doren and Stempel played to a series of four 21–21 games, with audience interest building with each passing week and each new game, until Van Doren eventually prevailed.
+College professor Charles Van Doren (1926–2019) was introduced as a contestant on Twenty-One on November 28, 1956, as a challenger to champion Herbert Stempel (1926–2020), a dominant contestant who had become somewhat unpopular with viewers and eventually the sponsor.
+Van Doren and Stempel played a series of four 21–21 games, with audience interest building with each passing week and each new game, until Van Doren eventually prevailed.

 The film Quiz Show depicts the turning point as a question for Stempel, asking him to name the film that won the Academy Award for Best Motion Picture for 1955.
 Stempel knew the correct answer to be Marty, as it was one of his favorite films.
 The producers ordered him to answer the question with 1954's Best Motion Picture winner, On the Waterfront.

 Stempel later recalled that there was a moment in the booth when his conscience and sense of fair play warred with his sense of obligation.
 He almost disrupted the scripted outcome by giving the correct answer.
 Stempel answered incorrectly as he was instructed, but redeemed himself by staying in the game and earning enough points to tie Van Doren's score, unlike the depiction of events in Quiz Show.
 Stempel was finally defeated in the next game.
 The surviving kinescope of the broadcast shows Stempel failing to come up with the title of William Allen White's August 15, 1896 editorial in the Emporia Gazette titled "What's the Matter with Kansas?"
 After the missed question, Van Doren quit with 18 points, which was enough to win.
 Van Doren's victory began one of the longest and most storied runs of any champion in the history of television game shows.
 His popularity soared as a result of his success, earning him a place on the cover of Time magazine and even a regular feature spot on NBC's Today show; at one point, the program even surpassed CBS' I Love Lucy in the ratings.
 He was finally unseated as champion by Vivienne Wax Nearing (1926–2007) on March 11, 1957, after having won a total of $129,000 (the equivalent of $ today).